 Market Sector Update

-- We continue to favor revenue bonds over tax-backed debt as revenue bonds, in our view, provide diversification from the general tax issues which affect states and local governments and offer more attractive yields for our investors.
+- We favor revenue bonds over tax-backed debt as revenue bonds, in our view, provide higher yields and better diversification from general tax and pension issues currently affecting many municipalities.

 - Going forward, we are more cautious and will look for opportunities in bonds with more defensive structures as interest rates rise.
 We feel strongly these bonds represent a greater value and will better protect the Fund from the potential of slightly higher rates when growth begins to pick up.
 We will continue to allow bonds to be refinanced to shorter call dates, which will provide ample liquidity to exploit potential opportunities.

 - In the near term, we believe volatility will continue, as choppy economic data continues to globally create large amounts of uncertainty for markets.
 It is important that investors realize the value in diversifying across states and sectors.
 Portfolio managers work to limit the amount of exposure to such variables as well as watching for over-investment in any individual bond.

 - We believe investors will continue to search for tax-exempt yield due to higher tax rates, which should benefit the municipal bond market.
 In our view, patient investors should be rewarded over the long haul.

 The opinions expressed in this commentary are those of the Fund’s manager and are current through June 30, 2016.
 The manager’s views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is not a guarantee of future results.

 Diversification is an investment strategy that attempts to manage risk within your portfolio but it does not guarantee profits or protect against loss in declining markets.